 8. Halloween Events

 Celebrate the spookiest time of year in Alexandria, a city with a remarkable past whose spirits continue to haunt its streets today.
 Alexandria has earned its reputation as a Halloween hotspot with nearly 20 events that stretch across the month of October.
-Brave souls partake in spook-tacular events including late-night ghost tours along Old Town’s cobblestone streets, the Bark or Treat Halloween Canine Cruise and the dog- and family-friendly annual Del Ray Halloween Parade on October 29th for a guaranteed “ghoul” time.
+Brave souls partake in spook-tacular events including late-night ghost tours along Old Town’s cobblestone streets, the Bark or Treat Halloween Canine Cruise and the dog- and family-friendly annual Del Ray Halloween Parade at the end of October for a guaranteed “ghoul” time.

 9. Fall Fashion and Shopping